After ending Monday’s trading in the investor & exporter FX market at 770.38/$, the naira fell even further against the dollar.

 According to the Central Bank of Nigeria (CBN), “The I&E market operates on a willing buyer, willing seller framework, where an entity with a demand for foreign exchange seeks out another entity with foreign exchange to sell at an agreed-upon price through an approved dealer.”

-According to the willing buyer and willing seller approach, both sides mutually agreed on the pricing, it was explained.
+According to the willing buyer and willing seller approach, both sides mutually agreed on the pricing, as explained.

-According to the CBN, banks would continue to provide access to PTA, BTA, and other invisible transactions at the going market rate.
+According to the CBN, banks will continue to offer access to PTA, BTA, and other invisible transactions at the current market rate.